anorton3/Assignment_7/README.md

-# Assignment_7
-Assignment_7:Add new data to US State Income Tax Dashboard
+# Assignment_7: Add new data to US State Income Tax Dashboard